yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/tyk-sync.md

 ### Dump Command

 Dump will extract policies and APIs from a target (your Dashboard) and place them in a directory of your choosing.
-It will also generate a spec filethat can be used for syncing.
+It will also generate a spec file that can be used for syncing.

 ```